 If you make these turkey burgers, please let me know how you like them – and tag me @fANNEtasticfood on social media so I can see a picture of the meal in action!

-Want more grill-friendly summer recipes?
+Want more summer grilling recipes?
 Try these:

 - Chimichurri Grilled Shrimp